-Andrej Karpathy is one of the few people in the AI world who has a deep understanding of the challenges of developing and maintaining a scalable and reliable AI solution for one of the most complex real world problem - autonomous driving.
-Tim Cook has been quoted saying that autonomous driving is "We sort of see it [self driving cars] as the mother of all AI projects”.
+Andrej Karpathy is one of the few people in the AI world who has a deep understanding of the challenges of developing and maintaining a scalable and reliable AI solution for one of the most complex real world problems - autonomous driving.
+Tim Cook has been quoted saying that autonomous driving is "the mother of all AI projects”.

-At Tesla Andrej is pushing the envelope of deep learning by combining multi-task learning and a massive "data engine" to collect rare examples which are the essence of addressing the long tail problem.
+At Tesla Andrej is pushing the envelope of deep learning by combining multi-task learning and a massive "data engine" to collect rare examples that are the essence of addressing the long tail problem.

-Few days ago, in this talk at the CVPR Workshop of Scalability in Autonomous Driving, he summarizes the challenges Tesla and his team faces and how they are tackling them.
-Most of what he discusses was already covered in previous talks, but if you are into autonomous driving and AI I strongly suggest you to watch it.
+Earlier this year, in this talk at the CVPR Workshop of Scalability in Autonomous Driving, he summarizes the challenges Tesla and his team face and how they are tackling them.
+Most of what he discusses is already covered in previous talks, however if you are interested in autonomous driving and AI I strongly suggest that you watch it.

-There is loads to be learnt from Tesla's work in autonomous driving and AI in general, I will break down the points for you:
+There's a lot to be learnt from Tesla's work in autonomous driving and AI in general.
+Below are the main points broken down for you:

 - The complexity of the long tail in data